What is your favourite flower?

 Wandering around a Dutch flower garden may not immediately spring to mind as a great activity for kids but we were thrilled to discover how child friendly the gardens are.
 The Keukenhof website is woefully inadequate with this information so here is a summary.

 I am a big fan of wide open spaces for kids to run off steam and the Keukenhof gardens has this in abundance.

 Once the novelty of row upon row of flowers wears off and trampling blooms looks like it is going to become the favourite activity of the day there are several activities for kids that will keep them entertained.

-Our kids were already big fans of Miffy after visiting the Miffy Museum in Utrecht so they were thrilled to go inside her house at Keukenhof to do some drawing and have their photo taken with her again.
+Our kids were already big fans of Miffy after visiting the Miffy Museum in Utrecht so they were thrilled to go inside her house at Keukenhof.
+There they did some drawing and have their photo taken with her.